deflorio/SpOCK/README.md

 All the executable will be generated in the 'bin' folder.
 Command 'make clean' will delete all executables in 'bin' folder and folder 'obj'.

-Download file de438.bsp from SPICE library kernels ftp (ftp://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/) and put it into folder data/cspice (file de438.bsp is too big for the repository)
+Download file de440.bsp from SPICE library kernels ftp (ftp://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/) and put it into folder data/cspice (file de440.bsp is too big for the repository)

 *Remarks:*

 Installation and run were tested successfully on different real and virtual machines (VMware on Windows 10) running Linux Ubuntu 19.04 or higher.
-It is possible but not guaranteed that the installation on Ubuntu < 19 or other Linux distributions could work
+It is likely but not guaranteed that the installation on Ubuntu < 19 or other Linux distributions could work

 Coomands make install_atmo and install_mag are used to compile external Fortran libraries and could give some Fortran compilation warnings.